anksng/PDF-TIFF-image-extractor-with-anonymization-of-faces-and-license-plates/README.md

 * Change the corresponding filename in script_linux.sh.

-IF USING THIS TOOL AND FACING ISSUES WRITE AT - ankit1201singh@gmail.com
+IF USING THIS TOOL AND FACING ISSUES or TO ORDER A SPECIFIC FEATURE WITH GUI (linux and mac) write at - ankit1201singh@gmail.com